Independent guideAll prices in AUD

 Free versus paid

-Several CRMs offer genuinely useful free plans: HubSpot for unlimited users, Zoho and Freshsales for up to three.
+Several CRMs offer genuinely useful free plans: HubSpot for 2 users and 1,000 contacts, Zoho and Freshsales for up to three users.
 A free plan is the right start for a very small team, but watch the upgrade triggers, contact limits, missing automation, or a steep jump to the next tier (HubSpot's Professional plan is the classic example).
 Pick a tool whose paid pricing you are comfortable with before you commit your data.

 The verdict

 For most Australian small businesses, Pipedrive is the pick: the visual pipeline gets used, and that is what makes a CRM pay off.
-Start on HubSpot if you want the most capable free plan with room to grow, choose Zoho CRM for the best value at $14 a user, and Freshsales if you want a built-in phone on a budget.
+Start on HubSpot if you want the most capable free plan with room to grow, choose Zoho CRM for the best value, and Freshsales if you want a built-in phone on a budget.
 Use the calculator above to cost each at your team size.

 Frequently asked questions